fooHQ/foojank-web/index.md

-Foojank is a prototype command-and-control (C2) framework that uses [NATS](https://nats.io) for C2 communications.
+Foojank is a command-and-control (C2) framework that uses [NATS](https://nats.io) for C2 communications.

-NATS is a widely used message broker in IoT and cloud systems to facilitate communication between geographically distributed services.
-NATS allows passing messages between connected services and offers a persistence layer known as JetStream, enabling it to store messages on the server even when the receiver is offline.
-Additionally, NATS provides an object store that can be utilized for storing files.

 Foojank leverages the NATS features to offer:

-* Asynchronous or real-time communication with Agents over TCP or WebSockets.
+* Synchronous or asynchronous communication with Agents over TCP or WebSockets.
 * Server-based storage for file sharing and data exfiltration.
 * JWT-based authentication and authorization.
 * Full observability.
 * Extensibility.

-Foojank is currently compatible only with our prototype agent, [Vessel](https://github.com/foohq/vessel).
-However, we plan to implement support for integrating custom agents into the framework in the future.

-### License

 Foojank is distributed under the [Apache License Version 2.0](https://github.com/fooHQ/foojank/blob/main/LICENSE).